 Textual adversarial attack methods~\cite{morris2020textattack,jin2020bert,zang2020word} have been widely explored in NLP.
 The goal is to alter model predictions with minor changes to the input textual queries, so that adversarial examples can be generated and model vulnerabilities can be identified automatically.
 We investigate whether we can directly apply these methods to generate adversarial examples in high quality and compare the generated examples to AVQA.
-In total, we consider 3 different textual adversarial attack methods, including Sears~\cite{ribeiro-etal-2018-semantically} via bask-translation for sentence-level attacks, Textfooler~\cite{jin2020bert} and Sememe+PSO~\cite{zang2020word} by replacing words with its synonyms or words that shares the same sememe annotations for word-level attacks.
+In total, we consider 3 different textual adversarial attack methods, including Sears~\cite{ribeiro-etal-2018-semantically} via bask-translation for sentence-level attacks, Textfooler~\cite{jin2020bert} and Sememe+PSO~\cite{zang2020word} by replacing words with its synonyms or words that share the same sememe annotations for word-level attacks.
 The adversarial attacks are performed to all questions on 5000 images in the Karpathy split~\cite{karpathy2015deep}.
 We visualize examples in Figure~\ref{fig:adv_attack}.
-Without human-in-the-loop, the generated adversarial questions share similar problems: (1) adversarial question does not share the same answer with the original question, therefore additional answer annotations may need to be collected; (2) model prediction to adversarial question is not necessarily incorrect when it is different from answers to the original questions; (3) word similarity may not hold when it needed to be grounded to the image (e.g.: window vs. skylights).
-In addition, we compare these methods against AVQA dataset quantitatively in Table~\ref{tab:adv_attack}.
-Generally, human takes much less tries and have a higher successful rate when attacking VQA models.
-How to design an effective adversarial attack methods to generate high-quality VQA examples can be an interesting future research direction.
+Without human-in-the-loop, the generated adversarial questions share similar problems: ($i$) the adversarial question does not share the same answer with the original question, therefore additional answer annotations may need to be collected; ($ii$) model prediction to the adversarial question is not necessarily incorrect when it is different from answers to the original question; ($iii$) word similarity may not hold when it needs to be grounded to the image (\emph{e.g.}, window vs. skylights).
+In addition, we compare these methods against the AVQA dataset quantitatively in Table~\ref{tab:adv_attack}.
+Generally, humans take much fewer tries and have a higher successful rate when attacking VQA models.
+How to design effective adversarial attack methods to generate high-quality VQA examples can be an interesting future research direction.